Seahawks injury report: Duane Brown leaves loss vs. Saints with arm injury; Ziggy Ansah ‘feels good’

 Officials pretty quickly determined there was nothing, and the Saints took over at the 28 and drove for a touchdown that ended whatever little suspense was left.

-Carroll is now just 1-4 on challenges this season, something new to the NFL this year due largely to the controversy that erupted from the Saints’ loss to the Rams in the NFC title game — it was New Orleans coach Sean Payton who helped push for the rule.
+Carroll now is just 1 for 4 on challenges this season, something new to the NFL this year due largely to the controversy that erupted from the Saints’ defeat against the Rams in the NFC title game — it was New Orleans coach Sean Payton who helped push for the rule.

 Carroll seemed to indicate he thinks the challenge rule is incomplete in not allowing for anything away from the play to be reviewed.